Tamasha-Ab/Tamasha-Ab/README.md

 ##  About Me

-  A passionate Computer Engineering undergraduate with a strong interest in machine learning and data science, eager to apply skills to real-world projects and contribute to innovative solutions.
-I am dedicated to taking on new challenges and gaining valuable career experience, with a focus on continuous learning, strong technical skills, and a detail-oriented approach.
+  Dedicated Computer Engineering undergraduate and current AI/ML Engineer intern with a deep passion for artificial intelligence, machine learning, and data science.
+Committed to leveraging cutting-edge technologies to develop innovative solutions that address complex real-world challenges.
+Demonstrates strong technical proficiency combined with a detail-oriented approach and unwavering commitment to continuous learning.
+Currently pursuing strategic opportunities to enhance AI/ML competencies and drive impactful results within dynamic, technology-driven environments.

 ## Connect with Me

   - 💼 LinkedIn: www.linkedin.com/in/tamasha-abesuriya